jmerle/inkdrop-plugin-template/CONTRIBUTING.md

 - `lint`: lint the code using ESLint and Prettier
 - `fix`: auto-fix code style issues using ESLint and Prettier

 To install the plugin locally for development, run `ipm link --dev`.
 Make sure "Development Mode" is turned on inside Inkdrop (Preferences > General).
 You'll need to reload Inkdrop (Developer > Reload) every time you rebuild the extension through `yarn build` or after changing a source file while `yarn dev` is running.
-Alternatively install the [Auto Reload](https://my.inkdrop.app/plugins/auto-reload) plugin to automatically reload Inkdrop whenever a plugin is modified.
+Alternatively you can install the [Auto Reload](https://my.inkdrop.app/plugins/auto-reload) plugin to automatically reload Inkdrop whenever a plugin is modified.

 ## Maintainer Tasks